Wine trivia is fun! Enjoy these bits of trivia, some of which may surprise you.

 II More Wine Trivia

-There’s a difference between organic wine and wine made with organic grapes.
+There’s a difference between organic wine and wine made from organic grapes.

 Because sulfites naturally occur during fermentation, wine will normally contain them.
 But to be labeled organic, the content must below 20 parts per million.